VaultVulp/gp-docker-action/README.md

     steps:
     - uses: actions/checkout@v2.5.0 # Checking out the repo

-    - name: Build with multiple tags
+    - name: Build and publish Docker image with multiple tags
       uses: VaultVulp/gp-docker-action@1.5.0
       with:
         github-token: ${{ secrets.GITHUB_TOKEN }} # Provide GITHUB_TOKEN to login into the GitHub Packages